A New Type of CGO Solutions and its Applications in Corner Scattering: Abstract

 \section{Abstract}

 We consider corner scattering for the operator $\nabla \cdot \gamma(x)\nabla +k^2\rho(x)$ in $\mathbb{R}^2$, with $\gamma$ a positive definite symmetric matrix and $\rho$ a positive scalar function.
 A corner is referred to one that is on the boundary of the (compact) support of $\gamma(x)-I$ or $\rho(x)-1$, where $I$ stands for the identity matrix.
+We assume that $\gamma$ is a scalar function in a small neighborhood of the corner.
 We show that any admissible incident field will be scattered by such corners, which are allowed to be concave.
 Moreover, we provide a brief discussion on the existence of non-scattering waves when $\gamma-I$ has a jump across the corner.
 In order to prove the results, we construct a new type of complex geometric optics (CGO) solutions.